-Once you have these tools in place, it will be much easier to see how all of your keywords are ranking, which pages are ranking, and which pages just bounce traffic.
+Once you have these tools in place, it will be much easier to see how all your keywords rank, which pages rank, and which pages just bounce traffic.

 7. Get Your Citations (Backlinks) Up

-Citations or backlinks are any mention of your business name, address phone number, and website in social profiles, Google My Business listing, directory listings, and other niche-specific sites, such as TripAdvisor or Yelp.
-It is important to make sure your business information is correct and consistant throughout all your citations and that it is updated on a regular basis.
+Citations or backlinks are any mentions of your business name, address, phone number, and website in social profiles, Google My Business listing, directory listings, and other niche-specific sites, such as TripAdvisor or Yelp.
+It is important to ensure your business information is correct and consistent throughout all your citations and updated regularly.

 8. Optimizing for Featured Snippets

 Finally, the latest SEO talk is about the importance of featured snippets or “position zero.”
-A featured snippet occurs when Google decides a part of your article satisfies a question asked by a user, catapulting your page to the top of the page as a “featured snippet.”
+A featured snippet occurs when Google decides a part of your article satisfies a user’s question, catapulting your page to the top of the page as a “featured snippet.”

 Featured snippets quote your article specifically, use images from your site, and add your bulleted lists to the top position on the page, whether you rank at number one for the keyword or not.